aaronights/aarond.me/src/content/blog/whatitslike.md

 date: 2021-06-24
 ---

-It’s never two years.
+It's never two years.

-I’ve missed it by a few days, but it’s been two years since my Dad died.
-Even though my life and my lifestyle have changed so much, it still doesn’t feel like two whole years.
+I've missed it by a few days, but it's been two years since my Dad died.
+Even though my life and my lifestyle have changed so much, it still doesn't feel like two whole years.
 I'm definitely not the same person I was back then, I've learned and experienced a lot!
 But still.

 ![gus.](../../assets/images/blog/gus.jpg)
 _These two loved a midday snooze._